All your favorite Uggs are now discounted for Black Friday

 Koolaburra by Ugg Victoria Tall Fashion Boot (starting at $82.49, originally $99.99; amazon.com)

-Amazon has long had a vast Ugg selection, and that includes several discounted pairs from the Ugg’s little sister brand Koolaburra.
+Amazon has long had a vast Ugg selection, and that includes several discounted pairs from the Ugg’s little sibling brand Koolaburra.
 Similar to the classic tall boot, this version dubbed Victoria is also reminiscent of the brand’s iconic Bailey style, with bows and faux sheepskin on display.

 Did we mention it has more than 3,100 positive reviews?
 Snatch it up in chestnut or black for roughly 18% off.